 Whether you’re in Madrid to study, teach English, intern or au pair, it’s always great to have a little spot in town to escape to.
 There are hundreds of study spots in Madrid.
 Whether they are cozy little cafes to study or professional coworking spaces.
 So, we thought we’d give you a little jump start on your search for the perfect hangout.
-Below is a list of centrally located study spots that are well known for these types of crowds – some even with libraries and book stores of their own!
+Below is a list of centrally located study spots that are well known for these types of crowds.
 So grab the book you’re currently reading and head over these lovely locations in Madrid!

 If you also interested in studying at the library, make sure to take a look at our list of top public libraries in Madrid!

 Get more tips, insights and resources for working & studying in Madrid by check out our Citylife Career Hub.
 You’ll find info on university programs and schools as well as ways you can launch your career abroad.

 1. Little Big Cafe (café/restaurant)

 A little cafe with a big heart!
 Little Big Cafe is one of the most adorable cafes to study in Madrid.
 With friendly atmosphere and scrumptious eats!
 Their yummy menu of breakfasts, desserts, sandwiches, cakes, and smoothies allows for some quiet study time throughout the entire day!
 The cafe is located at Calle Fernández de los Ríos, 61 (Moncloa), they also have a second location on Calle Maria Molina, 24 (Avenida de América).